If your pet goes missing, it can be a very worrying time, but there are things you can do and services you can turn to for help.

 - Identification tags

-You should ensure that the contact numbers you give are reachable 24 hours a day, and if you closely border other council areas, it will also be worth contacting the neighbouring authorities.
+You should make sure the contact numbers you give are reachable 24 hours a day, and if you closely border other council areas, it's also worth contacting the neighbouring authorities.
 Ask which kennels the dog wardens use to house stray dogs.

 You should contact the police for the area in which you lost your dog or cat, giving them the same information as above, particularly any unusual markings that make your pet stand out.
 It may, again, be worth contacting police authority areas in the surrounding region.

-Look in your local Yellow Pages for the contact details of local vets, and phone through your missing dog and cat report.
-Once again, the more information you can provide, the better, as it will increase your chances of finding your pet quickly.
-Most vets keep a ‘lost and found’ book, and may also allow you to put up posters in the practices most local to you.
+Report your lost or stolen pet to your local vets.
+The more information you can provide, the better, as it will increase your chances of finding your pet quickly.
+Most vets keep a Lost and Found book, and may also allow you to put up posters in the practices most local to you.
+Provided your pet is microchipped, your vet may also be contacted should anyone find them.

 There are a number of good online pet registration services, many of which give you free registration of your pet plus free access to their database.